jazzband/django-waffle/docs/about/why-waffle.rst

 Waffle in Production
 ====================

-Despite its pre-1.0 version number, Waffle has been used in production for years at places like Mozilla, Yipit and TodaysMeet.
+Waffle has been used in production for years at places like Mozilla, Yipit and TodaysMeet.

 - Mozilla (Support, MDN, Addons, etc)
 - TodaysMeet
 - Yipit

-(If you're using Waffle in production and don't mind being included here, let me know or add yourself in a pull request!)
+(If you're using Waffle in production and don't mind being included here, let us know or add yourself in a pull request!)

 .. _Feature flags: http://code.flickr.net/2009/12/02/flipping-out/